United States v. Google LLC (2020): Initial verdict

+Remedies trial (2025)

+A 15-day trial began on April 21, 2025 and was conducted to determine what remedy, if any, should be imposed in order to correct Google's monopoly.
+Mehta allocated seven trial days each to the DOJ and Google each, with senior ChatGPT and Gemini officials testifying.

+In a filing, the DOJ indicated that it would introduce about 400 exhibits over the course of the trial and call 19 witnesses, including multiple senior Google officials.
+Google listed 20 witnesses, including its CEO Sundar Pichai, while describing the DOJ's proposal as "wildly overboard."

+Remedies verdict

+In September 2025, Mehta ruled that Google would not be required to divest of Chrome or Android, but could no longer include search in exclusive contracts.
+Mehta also ruled that Google would be required to share certain search index data and user interaction data with competitors.
+In delivering his ruling, Mehta declared “[U]nlike the typical case where the court’s job is to resolve a dispute based on historic facts, here the court is asked to gaze into a crystal ball and look to the future."

+The Department of Justice declared it a "significant win" in a press release, while Barron's described it as “almost a best-case scenario" for Google's parent company, Alphabet.
+Writing for The Verge, tech journalist Lauren Feiner said the remedies verdict signaled that the "antitrust fight against Big Tech may already be over."
+Webbush stock analyst Dan Ives called it a "home run" for Google and "a green light for a bigger Gemini AI partnership between Apple and Google."
+Quartz described it as a "the business equivalent of a ceasefire."

+Mehta ordered Google and the Department of Justice to “meet and confer” and submit a revised final judgment by September 10 that aligns with his opinion.

+The day of the ruling, Google's stock went up 8 points.
+Google CEO Sundar Pichai thanked President Donald Trump the day after the remedies trial concluded.

+Analysis and public interest

-The case has attracted public interest amid both domestic and international scrutiny of the four Big Tech companies.
+The case has attracted public interest amid scrutiny of the four Big Tech companies.
 United States v.
 Google LLC has been compared to the United States v.
 Microsoft Corp.
 (2002), a noted antitrust case against Microsoft.

 According to John Newman of the University of Miami School of Law, "U.S. v.
-Google might be the first big case against Big Tech, but it likely won’t be the last."
+Google might be the first big case against Big Tech, but it likely won't be the last."
 Two months after United States v.
-Google was filed, the FTC would bring on an antitrust case against Facebook.
+Google was filed, the FTC brought an antitrust case against Facebook.

 Public opinion

 Polling by advocacy group Demand Progress in October 2020 found that respondents across party lines support the suit by a 48% to 36% margin, with 52% of Republicans and 49% of Democrats found to be in support.
 A survey of tech workers at various firms conducted by workplace app Blind in October 2020 found that 57% of tech employees polled believe the suit has merit, though only 13% of Google workers said the same.